Marriott profit helped by corporate business

-(Reuters) - Marriott International Inc MAR.N reported a higher quarterly profit on Wednesday as corporate business strengthened, and the hotelier raised its forecast for a key revenue metric.
+(Reuters) - Marriott International Inc reported a higher quarterly profit on Wednesday as corporate business strengthened, and the hotelier raised its forecast for a key revenue metric, sending its shares up in extended trading.

 “There is tremendous growth in global travel today,” President and Chief Executive Arne Sorenson said in a statement.
 “Travelers are on the road, attending meetings, making sales calls and taking family vacations.”